NCI Drug Dictionary

 - bovine lactoferrin supplement

 A supplement containing lactoferrin derived from bovine milk with potential chemopreventive, immunostimulating, and antimicrobial activity.
 Upon administration, lactoferrin binds to metal in the oral cavity and may prevent metal-induced oxidation of lipids.
 This may reduce the metallic taste and taste disturbances induced by certain metal-containing chemotherapeutics; metal-induced lipid oxidation, and the subsequent production of aldehydes and ketones attributed to the metallic smell.
 Lactoferrin, a glycoprotein belonging to the transferrin family of metal-binding proteins, can be found in milk and other secretory fluids as well as in polymorphonuclear cells and leukocytes; lactoferrin plays a role in the innate defense of mucosal surfaces and its iron-binding activity is associated with the antibacterial activity.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.

 Synonym: bLF supplement